optuna/optuna/docs/source/tutorial/first.rst

 We can see that Optuna found the best ``x`` value ``1.9487825780924659``, which is close to the optimal value of ``2``.

 .. note::
-    In practice, it is expected that training of machine learning algorithms is invoked in objective functions, and metrics such as loss or error are reported.
+    When used to search for hyper-parameters in machine learning, usually the objective function would return the loss or accuracy of the model.

 Study Object
 ------------

-Let us clarify the terminology in Optuna as follows.
+Let us clarify the terminology in Optuna as follows:

-* **Trial**: A single call of the objective function.
+* **Trial**: A single call of the objective function
-* **Study**: An optimization session, i.e., a set of trials.
+* **Study**: An optimization session, which is a set of trials
-* **Parameter**: A variable whose value is to be optimized, e.g., ``x`` in the above example.
+* **Parameter**: A variable whose value is to be optimized, such as ``x`` in the above example

-In Optuna, we use study object to manage optimization.
+In Optuna, we use the study object to manage optimization.
 Method :func:`~optuna.study.create_study` returns a study object.
-A study object has useful properties to analyze the optimization outcome.
+A study object has useful properties for analyzing the optimization outcome.

 .. code-block:: python